Icon

 Poland and Germany have become leaders among countries in terms of the number of non-cash payments.
 In Poland, this figure is 28% of the total, and in Germany - 10%.

-Surge in the labor market
+Surge in the labour market

 - 1.2% in Poland, the Czech Republic and Estonia;